Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Introduction

 \subsection{Entropic Optimal Transport}

-To deal with the high computational complexity, it was proposed by \textcite{Cuturi2013} to regularize the objective \eqref{eq:def_OT} by adding an entropic penalization term.
+To deal with the high computational complexity, \citet{Cuturi2013} proposed to regularize the objective \eqref{eq:def_OT} by adding an entropic penalization term.
 For probability measures $\mu \in \sP(\XX)$ and $\nu \in \sP(\YY)$ the EOT cost w.r.t.\ to the cost function $\c : \XX \times \YY \to \R$ is defined as

 where $\eps > 0$ is the entropic regularization parameter and $\KL(\pi \given \mu \otimes \nu)$ denotes the Kullback-Leibler divergence of $\pi$ relative the independent coupling of $\mu$ and $\nu$, defined by $\int_{\XX \times \YY} \log ( \frac{\de{\pi}}{\de{[\mu \otimes \nu]}}) \de{\pi}$ if $\pi\ll \mu\otimes \nu$ and $+\infty$ else.
-This regularization allows the use of an efficient and simple computational scheme called the Sinkhorn algorithm \parencite{Cuturi2013,Peyre2019,Schmitzer2019}.
-Given a fixed precision, the Sinkhorn algorithm has computational complexity of order $\bigO(n^2)$ (up to polylogarithmic terms) \cite{Altschuler2017, dvurechensky2018computational,luo2023improved} to approximate the EOT cost and is thus one order of magnitude faster than OT solvers.
-Owing to the computational appeal, EOT has therefore been employed to approximate quantities from unregularized OT by reducing the regularization parameter $\epsilon \searrow 0$, which proves to be consistent under minimal regularity on the cost function \parencite{pal2019difference,nutz2022entropic,bernton2022entropic,altschuler2022asymptotics,delalande2022nearly, pooladian2021entropic}.
+This regularization allows the use of an efficient and simple computational scheme called the Sinkhorn algorithm \citep{Cuturi2013,Peyre2019,Schmitzer2019}.
+Given a fixed precision, the Sinkhorn algorithm has computational complexity of order $\bigO(n^2)$ (up to polylogarithmic terms) \citep{Altschuler2017, dvurechensky2018computational,luo2023improved} to approximate the EOT cost and is thus one order of magnitude faster than OT solvers.
+Owing to the computational appeal, EOT has therefore been employed to approximate quantities from unregularized OT by reducing the regularization parameter $\epsilon \searrow 0$, which proves to be consistent under minimal regularity on the cost function \citep{pooladian2021entropic,altschuler2022asymptotics,bernton2022entropic,delalande2022nearly,nutz2022entropic,pal2019difference}.

-The EOT cost also admits a more desirable sample complexity compared to that of unregularized OT \cite{Genevay2019, Mena2019, Chizat2020, Rigollet2022, bayraktar2022stability}.
+The EOT cost also admits a more desirable sample complexity compared to that of unregularized OT \citep{Genevay2019, Mena2019, Chizat2020, Rigollet2022, bayraktar2022stability}.
 Following an empirical plug-in approach as in~\eqref{eq:Emp_OT},